 Most showers have a place to sit for better stability over rough tracks, and there are also bars to help.

-The shower head is on a hose to make it easier to clean up.
-Many passengers choose to use “shower shoes” or flip-flops when showering.
+The shower head is on a hose to facilitate cleaning.
+Many passengers choose to shower in “shower shoes” or flip-flops.

 17) What Amtrak Provides For Your Shower